sgonyea/porthole/README.md

 on disk by searching for an HTML file in the current directory that follows the classic Ruby naming convention.

-    TemplatePartial => ./template_partial.mustache
+    TemplatePartial => ./template_partial.porthole

-You can set the search path using `Mustache.template_path`.
+You can set the search path using `Porthole.template_path`.
 It can be set on a class by class basis:

-    class Simple < Mustache
+    class Simple < Porthole
       self.template_path = File.dirname(__FILE__)
       ... etc ...
     end

-Now `Simple` will look for `simple.mustache` in the directory it resides in, no matter the cwd.
+Now `Simple` will look for `simple.porthole` in the directory it resides in, no matter the cwd.

-If you want to just change what template is used you can set `Mustache.template_file` directly:
+If you want to just change what template is used you can set `Porthole.template_file` directly:

-    Simple.template_file = './blah.mustache'
+    Simple.template_file = './blah.porthole'

-Mustache also allows you to define the extension it'll use.
+Porthole also allows you to define the extension it'll use.

     Simple.template_extension = 'xml'

-Given all other defaults, the above line will cause Mustache to look for './blah.xml'
+Given all other defaults, the above line will cause Porthole to look for './blah.xml'

 Feel free to set the template directly: